Rachel Brosnahan

 Rachel Elizabeth Brosnahan (born July 12, 1990) is an American actress.
-She is recognized for portraying Lois Lane in the DC Universe (DCU), a role she first played in the film Superman (2025).
 She rose to fame for her performance as Midge Maisel in the Amazon Prime Video period comedy series The Marvelous Mrs. Maisel (2017–2023), for which she won a Primetime Emmy Award in 2018 and two consecutive Golden Globe Awards in 2018 and 2019.
+She is also recognized for portraying Lois Lane in the DC Universe (DCU), a role she first played in the film Superman (2025).

-On screen, she was Emmy-nominated for the political thriller series House of Cards (2013–2015) and acted in the drama series Manhattan (2014–2015) and the comedy miniseries series Crisis in Six Scenes (2016).
+On screen, she was Emmy-nominated for the political thriller series House of Cards (2013–2015) and acted in the drama series Manhattan (2014–2015) and the comedy miniseries Crisis in Six Scenes (2016).
 Brosnahan made her film debut in the horror film The Unborn (2009), and had starred in The Courier (2020), I'm Your Woman (2020), and The Amateur (2025).

 On stage, she made her Broadway debut in the 2013 revival of the Clifford Odets play The Big Knife.
 She played Desdemona in the 2016 off Broadway production of Othello, which also starred Daniel Craig and David Oyelowo.
 Brosnahan returned to Broadway playing a wife in a turbulent marriage in the 2023 revival of the Lorraine Hansberry play The Sign in Sidney Brustein's Window for which she was nominated for the Drama League Distinguished Performance Award.

 Early life and education

 Brosnahan was born on July 12, 1990, in Milwaukee, Wisconsin, to Carol and Earl Brosnahan, who worked in children's publishing.
 Her mother is British, and her father is an American of Irish descent.
-From age four, Brosnahan was raised in Highland Park, Illinois.
+From the age of four years old, Brosnahan was raised in Highland Park, Illinois.
 She has a younger brother and sister.

 She attended Wayne Thomas Elementary School and Northwood Junior High School.
 She performed in musical theater during junior high and high school.
 At Highland Park High School, she was on the wrestling team for two years and was a snowboarding instructor.
 When she was 16, she took a class with Carole Dibo, director of Wilmette's Actors Training Center, who is now her manager.
 Brosnahan graduated from New York University's Tisch School of the Arts in 2012.
+She also studied at the Lee Strasberg Theatre and Film Institute.